webbmike79-tech/generic-landing-page/README.md

-# Tejada's Remodeling & Handyman — Landing Page
+# Generic Landing Page

-A single-file responsive landing page for Tejada's Remodeling & Handyman Service (Eastland, TX), built with Gemini from their Thumbtack profile.
+A single-file responsive landing page template for a local service business.
 Pure HTML + inline CSS — no frameworks, no JavaScript, no build step.

+Originally built for a remodeling/handyman client; scrubbed to generic placeholder content so it works as a starting template for any business.

 ## Run it

 Just open `index.html` in any browser.
 That's it.

-## Notes
+## Customize

-- Place the logo image in this folder with the exact filename `95865996-a925-4511-b9ad-e551947c8218` (no extension) for the header logo.
+- Replace the `:root` color variables with your brand colors.
+- Drop your logo in as `logo.png` next to `index.html`.
-- The "Recent Projects" gallery currently uses placeholder images — swap in real project photos.
+- Swap the "Recent Projects" gallery placeholders for real photos.
+- Replace the sample reviews, services, and contact details with your own.

-- Footer credits "Created by Speakeasy Support" with a link back.
+Footer credit: "Created by Speakeasy Support".

-Recovered verbatim from a Gemini chat; original code unmodified.